gravitational/planet/README.md

 ### Building (installing from source)

-Pprerequisites for planet development are:
+Prerequisites for planet development are:
  - [docker] version >= 1.8.2 is required.
 For development, you need to be inside docker group and have the docker daemon running so the typical docker commands like `docker run` do not require sudo permissions.
 Here's official [docker configuration] reference.